pmean/build-website/text/21/getting-started-in-consulting.md

 <!--more-->

 AnnMaria De Mars.
-Since you asked me â€¦. four tips on getting started in the statistical consulting business.
+Since you asked me …. four tips on getting started in the statistical consulting business.
 AnnMaria's blog, 2012-04-06.
 Available in [html format][dem1]

 Melissa Kovacs.
 Statistical Consulting Clients: How to Get Them and How to Keep Them.
 AmstatNews, 2019-09-01.
 Available in [html format][kov1]